 You’re looking to the future – and the future of your marketing team lies with your technology.
 Research shows the marketing technology landscape grew 40% last year alone, with over 5,000 products to choose from.

-While marketing executives are leaning into martech – 70% of execs reported they were increasing their martech investment this year – are they doing so in a way that will provides value?
+While marketing executives are leaning into martech – 70% of execs reported they were increasing their martech investment this year – are they doing so in a way that drives the best ROI?
 Are you?

 For a better ROI on your marketing technology, ask these three questions before you sign off on new martech: